Homeowner and Host Tips

 As a rule of thumb, try to avoid toiletries with strong fragrances, as they may not be appealing to everyone.
 Additionally, you’ll want to make sure that the lotions, shampoos, and hygiene products that you choose are non-allergenic.

-Generally speaking, toiletries that are fragrance-free are better for those with allergies and sensitive skin.
-Although some products may advertise that they’re hypoallergenic, it’s important to read the ingredients to be sure that there are no added perfumes and colorants.
+Generally speaking, fragrance-free toiletries are better for those with allergies and sensitive skin.
+Although some products may advertise that they’re hypoallergenic, it’s important to read the ingredients to be sure there are no added perfumes and colorants.

 • Comfortable seating